 Install WordPress security plugins

 There are a lot of plugins for security and site monitoring available from WordPress and from numerous third-party designers and developers worldwide.
 You can install these plugins on any compatible WordPress website for added security that’s specific to a site’s unique functions.
-Any security plugins that are installed to protect your site will need to be updated as recommended.
+Any WordPress security plugin that is installed to protect your site will need to be updated as recommended.

 These security plugins can be broadly categorized into two groups: full security suites and single-issue security plugins.
 Full security suites encompass multiple security needs within a single plugin.
 Some popular options include: